cdmelon/fusion/README.md

 # Code README

-Code and datasets for the Coling 2025 paper "Fusion meets Function: The Adaptive Selection-Generation Approach in Event Argument Extraction".
+Code and datasets for the COLING 2025 paper "Fusion meets Function: The Adaptive Selection-Generation Approach in Event Argument Extraction".
 This codebase is based on PAIE (Prompting Argument Interaction for Event Argument Extraction), with modifications to allow for the combination of selective and generative methods.

 ## Usage